Martyn Bailey first came to the attention of Revival Synth back in 2013 with his beautiful track 'Little Lie'.

 Although he's heavily influenced by their sound, he takes his music to another level, not afraid to experiment into different genres in search of his unique sound.

-Martyn took time out of his busy schedule to answer a few questions about his previous projects and his forthcoming album.
+Martyn took time out of his busy schedule to answer a few questions about his previous projects, the new single 'Boys and Girls', and his forthcoming album.

 Q. Hi, Martyn.
 It’s been a few years since the last Q&A. How have you been keeping?